 your hands regularly and avoiding people who are sick.

-is now recommended for everyone above the age of 6 months.
-This is especially important
+for everyone above the age of 6 months.
+This is especially important for people with

 How Can I Cope With Weather Changes?